 This course prepares the student to engage and embrace another culture through class lecture, reading, and experience in an unfamiliar culture (likely non-English speaking/non-European).
 Students select communities in which they will be immersed for a period of no less than four weeks.
 The opportunities to experience another culture can be regional, national, or international.
-The goal is to live with and learn from--rather than primarily to serve in the traditional missionary sense.
+The goal is to live with and learn from rather than primarily to serve in the traditional missionary sense.
 Each student is responsible for developing rudimentary language skills, understanding of cultural anthropology, and relational sensitivity to the unique interpersonal dynamics of the setting.

-RLM 530 - MDIV Practicum II: Embodying Christ (formerly known as MDIV Practicum III)
+RLM 530 - MDIV Practicum II: Embodying Christ

-Prerequisites: CSL 551, CSL 552
+Prerequisites: CSL 551, CSL 552, concurrent with RLM 503

 The goal of this practicum is to fulfill the MDIV experience and what it means to live and minister incarnationally.
-Students will explore through intentional community, reflection and interaction, discernment in their unique calls to ministry.
+Students will explore--through intentional community, reflection and interaction--discernment in their unique calls to ministry.

-RLM 531 - MDIV Practicum III: Embodying Christ (formerly known as MDIV Practicum IV)
+RLM 531 - MDIV Practicum III: Embodying Christ

-Prerequisites: CSL 551, CSL 552, RLM 530
+Prerequisites: CSL 551, CSL 552, RLM 530, concurrent with RLM 504